Zero Waste Stanford

 Over the last 30 years, Stanford has increased waste diversion to 65% by recycling paper, bottles and cans, yard trimmings, food scraps, wood, and construction and demolition debris.
 Stanford has also reduced the amount of waste sent to the landfill.
 In 1998, Stanford landfilled about 14,000 tons of trash.
 By 2019, Stanford reduced that number to around 9000 tons.

 Stanford has performed more than 30 waste audits over the past several years, with interesting results.
 These audits reveal that most of what ends up in Stanford's landfill bins, is not actually landfill at all.
 26% of the waste is recyclable and 36% is compostable, it is just in the wrong bin!

 During Stanford's waste minimization campaign, the campus reports its diversion and landfill numbers on a weekly basis to the national Campus Race to Zero Waste competition.
-The Campus Race to Zero Waste results have been consistently strong over the years with Stanford winning 1st place for Food Organics in 2020 and 1st place for Per Capita Category for Large Campus in 2021!
+The Campus Race to Zero Waste results have been consistently strong over the years with Stanford winning 1st place for Food Organics in 2020 and 1st place for Per Capita Category for Large Campus in 2021 and 2022!

 Waste Minimization Tips during COvid-19

 - Use reusables where you can.
 In most locations, grocery stores are allowing you to bring in your reusable bags, although you still have to bag groceries yourself.